milvus-io/milvus/docs/design_docs/milvus_timesync_en.md

 ## Timestamp Oracle(TSO)

 Like [TiKV](https://github.com/tikv/tikv), Milvus 2.0 provides `TSO` service.
-All the events must alloc timestamp from `TSO`，not from local clock, so the first problem can be solved.
+All the events must alloc timestamp from `TSO`, not from local clock, so the first problem can be solved.

 `TSO` is provided by the `RootCoord` component.
 Clients could alloc one or more timestamp in a single request; the `proto` is defined as following.